Net-Zero Carbon Electricity by 2050

 - Ensure that new and changing technology serves all customers equitably.

-Since announcing Energy 2030, MGE has developed projects that will increase the company's owned renewable capacity by 600%.
+Since announcing Energy 2030, MGE has developed projects that are expected to increase the company's owned renewable capacity by 650%.
 MGE will continue to seize opportunities and take advantage of new, evolving technologies to advance its carbon reduction goals.

 MGE is working to achieve a more sustainable energy future using the best, most cost-effective technologies as they become available.
 MGE already has taken action toward its goals:

 - Saratoga Wind Farm: The company built its largest wind farm in Saratoga, Iowa.
 The investment grows MGE-owned wind generation by 160%.

 - Forward Energy Center Wind Farm: In 2018, the company purchased a share of the Forward Energy Center wind farm, which—when combined with Saratoga—grows MGE-owned wind generation by more than 200%.

 - New Solar Projects: We received regulatory approval to build two large solar projects with WEC Energy Group.
 The Two Creeks Solar project, providing 50 MW, became operational in November 2020.
 The Badger Hollow Solar Farm in Iowa County, Wis. is expected to provide 50 MW by the end of 2020.
 MGE also requested purchasing another 50 MW of capacity at Badger Hollow.
 Regulators gave preliminary approval in early 2020 for the purchase of additional capacity, which is expected online by the end of 2022.

 - Community Solar: MGE's unique Shared Solar project in partnership with the City of Middleton, Wis., came online in early 2017.
 MGE expanded the program in 2020 with a new 5-megawatt solar installation, Morey Field Solar at Middleton Municipal Airport.
 Seventy percent of the array serves the Shared Solar program.